-You will know when it is time to dig up your dahlia tubers.
-Once you’ve either had your first killing frost OR your dahlia tubers have been in the ground for at least 120 days, you can safely take them out of the ground.
+Dahlias can be a tender perennial in certain growing zones.
+In a colder climate, you will know when it is time to dig up your dahlia tubers.
+In late fall, once you’ve either had your first frost OR your dahlia tubers have been in the ground for at least 120 days, you can safely take them out of the ground.
 You will know when you’ve had a killing frost because you will sadly go out into the garden and your dahlia plants and flowers will all be black.

 For detailed instructions on removing your dahlias, check out my blog post: “Everything You Need To Know to Successfully Store Your Dahlias Over Winter.”